Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/getting-started/using_apps.md

 ![](../../placeholder.jpg)
 Entity viewer icon

-Use the Entity viewer to look at gene details, including transcript structures and protein domains.
+Use the Entity viewer to look at gene details, including transcript structures, protein domains, links out to other databases and sequences.

 ![](../../placeholder.jpg)
 Help & documentation icon